mayowa1204/HabitatE-Test/README.md

 Please do not forget to set up a database connection in MySQL and input the details in database.py before running $ python database.py
 $ python database.py

-You can run this and it will automatically run the entire project and save to the database
+To start the server
 $ python main.py

+Go to localhost:5000/aunctions to run the functions.
 Alternatively, you can run the test file itsself.
 $ python aunction.py